w3f/Grants-Program/applications/paraxiom.md

 1. Feed Topic: an identifier of the feed's context (ex: `dot_usd_price`)
 2. Description (optional)
 3. Source: data location (ex: an HTTP/S URL)
+4. Path: the specific path to parse within the response object
-4. Method: a supported way with which to get the data (ex: Phala Phat Contracts, or any kind of Offchain Worker)
+5. Method: a supported way with which to get the data (ex: TEE Contracts or Offchain Worker)

 > Note: The use of a topic is to allow for multiple feeds to be registered for the same context.
 For example, there could be multiple feeds for the `dot_usd_price` topic, each with a different source and/or method.